Robina Qureshi: Human rights work

+Qureshi has repeatedly condemned the killing of all civilians while supporting Holocaust scholars Raz Segal and Amos Goldberg in referring to the situation in Gaza as a genocide and ethnic cleansing.

 Film work

 Between 2001 and 2005, Qureshi appeared in several films and television dramas, including American Cousins, Buried, The Key, Proof, and the controversial Gas Attack, for which she won a best actress award at the 2001 Cherbourg-Octeville Festival of Irish & British Film.